 2.)
 Explain me in simple words the cause for two of those colours.

-Upload in your log a photo that shows you at Jökulsárlón to proove you had been physically there (optinal since 1.1.2011).
+3.)
+Upload in your log a photo that shows you at Jökulsárlón to proove you had been physically there (re-allowed by GC since June 2019).

 Logs without the required e-mail will be deleted without comment.
 Due to "administration" of the log-permissions it is nessecary that every team send an e-mail by itsself even if you were there together.
 Do not wait for log-permission, just log your found directly after sending the mail; we will contact you if there is something wrong.